djdd87/SynoAI/README.md

 * Cameras [required]: An array of camera objects - see [Camera Config](#camera-config)
 * Notifiers [required]: See [notifications](#notifications)
 * Quality [optional] (Default: ```Balanced```): The quality, aka "profile type" to use when taking a snapshot.
 This will be based upon the settings of the streams you have configured in Surveillance Station. i.e. if your low, balanced and high streams have the same settings in Surveillance Station, then this setting will make no difference.
 But if you have a high quality 4k stream, a balance 1080p stream and a low 720p stream, then setting to high will return and process a 4k image.
 Note that the higher quality the snapshot, the longer the notification will take.
 Additionally, the larger the image, the smaller your detected objects may be, so ensure you set the MinSizeX/MinSizeY values respectively.
-  * High: Takes the snapshot using the profile type "High quality"
+  * `High`: Takes the snapshot using the profile type "High quality"
-  * Balanced: Takes the snapshot using the profile type "Balanced"
+  * `Balanced`: Takes the snapshot using the profile type "Balanced"
-  * Low: Takes the snapshot using the profile type "Low bandwidth"
+  * `Low`: Takes the snapshot using the profile type "Low bandwidth"
 * MinSizeX [optional] (Default: ```50```): The minimum size in pixels that the object must be to trigger a change (will be ignored if specified on the Camera)
 * MinSizeY [optional] (Default: ```50```): The minimum size in pixels that the object must be to trigger a change (will be ignored if specified on the Camera).
 * Delay [optional] (Default: ```5000```): The period of time in milliseconds (ms) that must occur between the end of the last motion detection of camera and the next time it'll be processed.